speezepearson/speezepearson.github.io/_posts/2015-12-26-what-makes-a-good-statistical-test.markdown

 1. $ weirdness := \left\| nHeads - nFlips/2 \right\| $ is a good statistical test for distinguishing between the hypotheses "this coin is fair" and "this coin is biased," because it tends to produce larger numbers in worlds where the coin is biased.

    Because this test is so simple, so often useful, and so good at its job, people have made big tables where you can look up the p-value for any given $nHeads$ and $nFlips$.
-But you could trivially do that yourself!
+But you could do that yourself!

 2. $ weirdness := nToggles/nFlips $, where $nToggles$ is the number of flips that are different from their predecessors, is good for distinguishing between the hypotheses "this coin is fair" and "this coin has some weird hidden state that makes it 'anti-sticky,' i.e. each flip wants to be different than its predecessor, i.e. I kinda expect to see $HTHTHTHT$ a lot."